-Airkit comes with fonts out of the box, Google Fonts, as well as the ability to upload custom fonts.
+Airkit comes with fonts out of the box, which are pulled from available Google Fonts.
+It is also possible to upload custom fonts.
 Custom fonts are great for matching fonts in an application to exactly match a style or brand.

 Airkit will accept the following font types: